Run-Off coverage and exemption from premiums

 Run-Off Coverage

-Run-Off coverage does not provide coverage for CLAIMS arising out of PROFESSIONAL SERVICES that you provide while exempt from paying the insurance premium.
-The only exceptions to this are with respect to PRO BONO SERVICES provided through an approved pro bono program associated with Pro Bono Ontario, and where you have applied for and purchased additional coverage specifically for certain ongoing services as estate trustee, trustee for inter vivos trust or attorney for property.
+Run-Off coverage does not provide coverage for claims arising out of professional services that you provide while exempt from paying the insurance premium.
+The only exceptions to this are with respect to pro bono services provided through a LAWPRO approved Pro Bono Ontario program, and where you have applied for and purchased additional coverage specifically for certain ongoing services as estate trustee, trustee for inter vivos trust or attorney for property.

 Do I have to buy additional Run-Off coverage through LAWPRO or can I buy it elsewhere?

-I’ve decided to buy up my Run-Off coverage limit to $500,000 for five years.
-Is the $250,000 Run-Off coverage still there for me after five years, even if LAWPRO pays out more than $250,000 in CLAIMS between then and now?
+I’ve decided to increase my Run-Off coverage limit to $500,000 for five years.
+Is the $250,000 Run-Off coverage still there for me after five years, even if LAWPRO pays out more than $250,000 in claims between then and now?

 Being exempt from premiums

-I have just been retained on contract to act as in-house corporate counsel for an organization.
+I am an in-house corporate counsel for an organization.
 Am I exempt from having to pay the insurance premium?

 Among the criteria that LAWPRO would consider in determining if you are eligible for an exemption are: